Medical Sciences (International Pre-Med) September 2026

 • manage, under guidance, ethical and professional issues in accordance with current professional codes related to the medical profession

-Classes integrate your science and English language learning through their focus on writing laboratory reports, structuring essays, critical thinking and scientific methods of investigation.
-In addition, you will practice doctor-patient interaction, including with simulated patients, and have opportunities to:
+Classes integrate your science and English language learning with a focus on writing laboratory reports, structuring essays, critical thinking and scientific methods of investigation.
+You will practice doctor-patient interaction, including with simulated patients, and have opportunities to:

 • consolidate your learning and attend a workshop to prepare for the multiple mini interviews (MMI)